MutsFM/computercraft/elevator-inc/README.md

 **If you do not title the scripts correctly on the computer in minecraft, the system will not work!**

-Example: "startup-c" is the startup script for the controller computer and should be titled "startup" on your computer in minecraft.
+Example: "startup-c" is the startup script for the controller computer and should be titled `startup` on your controller computer in minecraft.

 # How the Elevator System Works
 #### General Principle